 NEWS | Primco Starts Sustainable Drying Line for Feed in Duiven

-In December, Primco completed the takeover of the bio-energy plant of Sparkling Biomass BV in Duiven, Gelderland, as part of a joint venture with three shareholders.
+In December, Primco completed the takeover of the bio-energy plant in Duiven, Gelderland, as part of a joint venture with three shareholders.
 The 15 MW plant’s main goal is to dry potato and carrot steam peelings and other waste flows from the food industry.
 It will also generate green electricity for the public electricity grid.
 Primco is a 75% owner in the joint venture.
 The plant is due to begin operations in July 2020.

-The main goal of Primco BMC Duiven, the power plant’s official name, is to dry potato and carrot steam peelings and other waste flows from the food industry.
+The main goal of Primco Duiven, the power plant’s official name, is to dry potato and carrot steam peelings and other waste flows from the food industry.
 The special drying technique used at the plant will extract large volumes of moisture from the waste streams.
 In addition, the power plant will reprocess wood-based raw materials for the chipboard industry and supply green electricity to the public electricity grid.

 High return, virtually no emissions of fine particulate